 Any viable solution needs to meet the bottom lines of all sides.
 For Iran, this means reliable civilian nuclear energy, defense of its rights under the NPT, maintenance of its pride and technological development, and assurances against attack.
-For the United States and Europe, the bottom lines are no nuclear weapons in Iran; a broad and be forced to take a new approach, especially regarding the nuclear file.
-In addition, the June election was not so much a barometer of support for or against President Ahmadinejad as it was a stage in the overhaul of the political system in its entirety.
-The appointment of Ali Akbar Salehi as head of the AEOI also shows positive progress toward a compromise between Iran and international organizations such as the IAEA.
-The choice of Iranian representative in the next round of talks will be very imporfaced for Iran to send Salehi instead of tant; many recommendations have surverifiable gap between the nuclear activities that would continue in Iran and a nuclear weapons capability; and full Iranian cooperation with verification (including resolving all questions about past nuclear activities).
-The West's long-standing complaint about Iran's other policies, and Iran's complaints about the West, must be addressed; however, it is unlikely that all of these problems can be solved in an initial nuclear deal.
+For the United States and Europe, the bottom lines are no nuclear weapons in Iran; a broad and verifiable gap between the nuclear activities that would continue in Iran and a nuclear weapons capability; and full Iranian cooperation with verification (including resolving all questions about past nuclear activities).
+The West's longstanding complaint about Iran's other policies, and Iran's complaints about the West, must be addressed; however, it is unlikely that all of these problems can be solved in an initial nuclear deal.